 The TMJ is located behind a major facial nerve that connects throughout the face, head, and neck.
-When the TMJ is out of alignment, pain can spread throughout the mouth, cheeks, eyes, ears, forehead, tongue, teeth, and throat.
+The jaw is made of a complex system of bones, joints, and muscles that work together harmoniously and when the TMJ is out of alignment, pain can spread throughout the mouth, cheeks, eyes, ears, forehead, tongue, teeth, and throat.

 Some of the facial muscles, nerves, and joints that can be impacted by TMJ disorders include:

 - The joint that connects the teeth to the jaws